 There are several divisions in the Regular Team category (Open, Sub-masters, Masters, Corporate/Public Service and High School) and three classifications within each division (Men's, Women's and Mixed).
 To qualify for the mixed division, teams must have at least 6 women.
 To be in the women's division the team must be all women.
-Team divisions and classifications are final on Race Day.
+Team divisions and classifications are final the Tuesday before race day.
 We will not change team divisions or classifications after the race has begun.